The problem this solves

 Defining tools

-Tools are registered on an McpServer instance.
+Register tools on an McpServer instance.
 Each tool gets a name, description, a Zod schema for its parameters, and a handler:

 import { McpServer } from "@modelcontextprotocol/sdk/server/mcp.js";